opsguruu/Sushma/wordpress/README.md

 # WordPress Examples

-This Repo contains the examples of WordPress Actions/Filters.
+It contains the examples of WordPress Actions/Filters.